M.S. in Innovation and Entrepreneurship

 Boler MS in Innovation and Entrepreneurship Curriculum

-Our 30 credit hour program (39 if all Foundation Courses are required) is designed to be completed in one year however it may be completed over 2 years.
+Our 30 credit hour program (39 if all Foundation Courses are required) is designed to be completed in one year, however it may be completed in two to three years.
 The course schedule for the MSIE program (excluding the Foundation Courses) is as follows:

 |First||Fall||Inspired Business Forum||0|